FireChickenProductivity/Viper/README.md

 This opens an experimental set of menus for operating the keyboard.
 This is a highly inefficient way to operate the keyboard.

 ## Custom Menus
 Viper will generate a directory called "Viper Settings" in your talon user directory.
 This will have a subdirectory called "Custom Menus".
 Custom menus may be defined here in CSV files.
 Every line defines a menu item.
 The first column gives the item name.
-If the second column consists of the word "stay", the menu will start at that item when selected the next time you open the hissing menu.
+If the second column consists of the word "stay", the menu will start at that item after you select it the next time you open the hissing menu.
 The last column gives the action to perform when the item is selected.
 As a convenience, if the action is key or insert, you may put the key stroke or text to insert in this column by putting a space between the action and the keystroke/text.
 You may use a custom menu instead of the main menu by using the user.fire_chicken_hissing_control_main_menu_override setting.

 Example custom menu for working with EquatIO and my custom EquatIO talon plugin:
 ```